 The Day I Saw My Rock Crumble

-June 24, 2001 was a beautiful summer day in coastal North Carolina.
+It was a beautiful summer day in coastal North Carolina.
 I was home on summer break and had just left church with a friend, headed to the Goody Goody Omelet House for lunch.
 My cell phone rang.
 It was my mom and she was crying.
 Through her tears I heard, “Something has happened to Paw Paw.”

 My friend and I rushed home.
 Before the car had come to a complete stop, I jumped out of the passenger seat and began running toward my parents who were in the garage.
 My father was pacing and seemed angry.
-He was shouting, but I couldn’t make out the words.
+He was shouting, but I couldn’t make out any words.
 My mom was frantically trying to comfort him and I was confused.
 The emotions were thick, like a heavy humidity that filled the air.

 Somehow, in the midst of the hysteria, I heard someone say, “Paw Paw shot himself.”